olupelumi/GeneticScheduler2.0/README.md

 When first thinking about this problem, I knew that there had to be a way to automate this with technology.
 I had just learned about genetic algorithms in my Program Design class and I felt that approach would be a great fit for this problem because there is no deterministic right answer(final schedule).
 All that is needed was something that was good enough.
 There is also some inherent notion of scoring or fitness in the problem as each person has preferences for shifts and the personel manager tried to find a schedule with as many people as possible getting their preference

+### Further Explanation of Genetic Algorithm

+For those who don't know, a gentic algorithm is a randomized algorithm that uses ideas from evolutionary biology to come to either an exact solution or an approximate one.

+The basic idea is that we start with a population of random candidate solutions(or agents) that have a notion of fitness, or how good of a solution the agent is.
+Like in evoutionary biology, the most fit live to survive and they breed to make new children(a new population) who have their genetic traits.
+There is also an element of random mutation that could occur in the offspring to bring novel genetic information to reduce the chances of agents converging to one solution space.
+The system continues to produce new children with greater and greater improved fitness until a good enough approximate solution is found or the exact solution is found

 ### Result:

 I went simple and made a schedule for one day but it can be used to make for a whole week as well.